-So, in what became a fun late night project, I put together a spoof 10-minute video that supposedly describes my idea.
-On one hand, I tried to mimics the tone of the typical conversation — throwing in trendy phrases, business logic, and real data — creating a case around the responsible use of social media.
-On the other hand, I was rambling and making puns on the topic of “time” - since we are killing time with social media.
+So, in what became a fun late-night project, I put together a 10-minute spoof video that supposedly describes my idea.
+On one hand, I tried to mimic the tone of the typical conversation — throwing in trendy phrases, business logic, and real data — creating a case around the responsible use of social media.
+On the other hand, I was rambling and making puns on the topic of “time” — since we are killing time with social media.
 I even managed to weave in some transhuman thinking from an event I had just attended (yes, that event had startup pitches too).

-After writing and “reshaping” one too many real-life business growth stories, and scripting one too many corporate videos, it was a good way to poke some fun at myself and my friends.
+After writing and “reshaping” one too many real-life business growth stories and scripting one too many corporate videos, I thought it was a good way to poke some fun at myself and my friends.

 If I had a real startup, this would have been a polished 2-minute video.
-But, since this was a April Fool’s Day joke, this is a SPOOF.
-I enjoyed creating it, giggling to myself as I came up with crappy video animations and inside jokes to my friends.
+But, since this was an April Fool’s Day joke, this is a SPOOF.
+I enjoyed creating it, giggling to myself as I came up with clumsy video animations and inside jokes to my friends.

 So, watch, and Like Responsibly!